joerter/red-green-refactor/posts/message-in-a-bottle.md

 (defmacro wcar* [& body] `(car/wcar server1-conn ~@body))
 ```

-This saves me from having to reference the `server1-conn` definition everytime I use a command.
+This saves me from having to reference the `server1-conn` definition every time I use a command.
 Therefore, saving a message is as easy as calling `SET` with a UUID:

 ```clojure
 (defn save-message [message]